Leadership styles, just like everything else, evolve over time.

-Also referred to as “autocratic,” this style of leadership is based on the idea that the boss is the boss, and that’s that.
-If you’re a leader, you make all the decisions, hold all the power, and have little desire or need to gather team input.
+This top-down style of leadership is based on the idea that the boss is the boss, and that’s that.
+If you’re a leader, you make all the decisions, hold all the power, and have little desire or need to gather team input on a day-to-day basis.
 Employees and teammates are just people who follow orders.
 It’s a dated approach to management that belongs more in a mobster movie than in the modern workplace.

 Where it falls short: In just about every respect.
 Authoritarian structures foster stressful work environments because of their rigidity.
-People working under an autocratic leader generally find themselves looking for new jobs before long.
+People who work under autocratic leaders generally find themselves looking for new jobs before long.
 (Unless they’re a natural-born toady and/or complete and utter tool.)

 What to do now: The best thing you can do for your team and your career is to ease the heck up.
 Yes, there’s a time and place for command-and-control leadership, but the modern workplace isn’t it.
 If you’ve adopted an authoritarian style because you figured it’s the only way to lead effectively, good news: it’s not!
 Today’s most effective leaders listen with open ears, give their team members as much autonomy as they can, and connect with their people as people (not just as direct reports).
 Sounds like a bunch of hand-wavy B.S.?
 It’s not.
 To start your leadership transformation journey, check out this article with five research-backed ways to become a more empathetic manager.